matthieugomez/batchappend/README.md

 ## description

-The command `capappend`  handles variables with conflicting types by converting them to string.
+The command `batchappend`  handles variables with conflicting types by converting them to string.
 The issue with the base command `append` is that variables with conflicting types are converted to  missing values.

 ## installation

 ```
-net install capappend , from(https://github.com/matthieugomez/stata-capappend/raw/master/)
+net install batchappend , from(https://github.com/matthieugomez/stata-batchappend/raw/master/)
 ```

 If you have a version of Stata < 13, you need to install it manually